metamethods/geo-songs/README.md

 file: my-very-cool-song.mp3
 author: a very cool person
 ```

+After all of that, you can input the id (In negative form i.e. if the Id of the song is 1, then you should put -1), and it'll show up!

+## Super Duper Important Thing
+You __MUST__ have the program open at all times, or geometry dash will not be able to load any of the songs.
+You can figure out how to make it run in the background and stuff.

 ## Contributing
 If you want to contribute, feel free to open a PR!
 I'll be happy to review it and merge it if it looks good!